Genesis 15 – God Confirms the Covenant with Abram

 a.
 Then He said to him: We don’t know if the events beginning with Genesis 15:7 followed close upon what happened in Genesis 15:1-6; the flow of the text seems to indicate they did.

-ii.
-Remember, Abram had no title deed to the land, nothing to make anyone else believe he actually owned the land.
+iii.
+Abram had no title deed to the land, no certificate of ownership that another person would recognize.
+Abram had nothing to make anyone else believe he actually owned the land.
 All he had was the promise of God.

 2. (9-11) Abram prepares to make a covenant with God.